 4. The Hotel Regina (Ardennes)

-5. The Thermal Park Hotel (Hautes-Pyrénées)
+5. The Hôtel du Parc Thermal (Hautes-Pyrénées)

-6. The Marine Hotel (Finistère)
+6. The Hôtel de la Marine (Finistère)

 7. The Grand Hotel de l'Europe (Vosges)